wints/documentation/ingredients/sdk_setup/plist_manifest.md

     android:name="io.branch.referral.BranchApp">
 {% endhighlight %}

-In case you already have an `Application` class, or cannot use our provided `Application` class, here are all three options to setting up Branch with your `Application` class:
+In case you already have an `Application` class, or cannot use our provided `Application` class, here are all three options to setting up Branch with your `Application` class.

 {% ingredient sdk_setup/android_app_alternatives %}{% endingredient %}